developer-onizuka/nvidia-docker_VirtualMachine/README.md

 ]
 $ sudo docker run -itd -v work:/mnt --rm --name="ubuntu" ubuntu:20.04
 ```
-!!!
-Don't use --gpus option in this step.
-With gpus option, it will be failed!!!

 # 6. Log into ubuntu:20.04 images and install driver on Container Machine
 You might be asked Kyeboard Layout.
 My case was 6(Asia) --> 79(Tokyo) --> 55(Japanese) --> 1(Japanese).

 Finally, You will see the Error message like below.
-This is because container didi not run with the option of "--gpus all".
+This is because container did not run with the option of "--gpus all".
 ```
 $ sudo docker exec -it ubuntu /bin/bash
 -----